 Dedicate a full page to each of those topics and you’ll attract visitors interested in that specific niche.
 Furthermore, by highlighting each subject individually, you look like a specialist in that area, which is an effective marketing strategy.

-Visitors can arrive on your landing page after clicking a link from any online ad, e-mail, social media like Twitter or Facebook, or other type of targeted promotion.
+Visitors can arrive on your landing page after clicking a link from an online ad, e-mail, social media like Twitter, Instagram or Facebook, or other type of promotion targeted toward a specific audience.

 What’s most important is that they took action to qualify themselves as interested in your narrowly focused topic.
-That’s vertical marketing at its best!
+That’s vertical marketing at its best — growing sales in one particular niche.

 Once visitors “land” on your landing page, you want to be sure the information they find meets their expectations.
 It should speak to the topic and nothing else.
-If it meets their needs, they won’t click the back button, and you’ll soon have a potential sale in the making.
+If it meets their needs, they won’t click the back button, and you’ll soon have a future customer in the making.

-To obtain that email address and possibly other personal information, you need to offer visitors an incentive, something they might want related to the subject matter.
-Usually it’s a form of digital media, which can be given without cost.
-Some examples of common enticements offered as free gifts are:
+To persuade prospects to give you their email address and possibly other personal information, you need to offer an incentive of value, something they might want related to the subject matter.
+Usually it’s a form of digital media, which you can give at no cost.
+Some examples of enticements frequently used as free giveaways are:

-When properly written, landing pages turn visitors into sales leads.
-Even if you don’t plan on selling a product now, capturing email addresses to develop your database is worthwhile for the future.
+When properly written, landing pages convert visitors into sales leads.
+Even if you don’t plan on selling a product now, capturing email addresses to develop a database is worthwhile for the future.
 When you do decide to sell something, you’ll already have a list of qualified prospects.

 Want to determine how well your landing page is working?
-Track your analytics to see how many visitors arrive on your page, how long they stay and how many convert, that is, provide their email address so you can continue marketing to them.
+Track your analytics to see how many visitors arrive on your page, how long they stay and how many take the desired action — provide their email address so you can continue marketing to them.

-A proven formula for landing page success is to include the following elements:
+A winning formula for an effective landing page includes the following elements:

 When writing your call-to-action, be sure it conveys the value of your offer and the relevance to your prospect, which will lead to a higher response rate.
-On lengthy landing pages, repeat your call-to-action in several places.
-At the bottom of the page, your call-to-action should include a final benefit statement to close the deal.
+On lengthy landing pages, repeat your call-to-action in multiple places.
+At the bottom of the page, your call-to-action should include a final, compelling benefit statement to close the deal.

 I just wanted to say thanks.
 I looked over the website copy again, and I couldn't be happier with your work.
 You nailed it!
 Suffice to say, you talk a great game but you back it up 100%.